ibm-mas/gitops/instance-applications/120-ibm-db2u-database/README.md

 db2_backup_notify_slack_url: string (optional, when backup enabled)
 db2_backup_icd_auth_key: string (secret reference, optional, when backup enabled)

-# Audit Extraction Configuration (optional)
+# Audit Extraction
-# When db2_audit_bucket_name is set, a daily CronJob is created in the db2 namespace
+# When db2_backup_bucket_name is set, a daily CronJob is also created that archives
-# that archives and extracts DB2 audit logs as DEL/ASC files and uploads them to the
+# and extracts DB2 audit logs as DEL/ASC files, uploading them to the
-# specified S3 bucket, then removes all local copies.
+# audit-log-<app>/<YYYYMMDD>/ folder inside the same backup bucket.
-db2_audit_bucket_name: string (secret reference, when audit extraction enabled)
+# No additional configuration is required.

 allow_list: string (optional)